 The selected applicants become beneficiaries of European Commission funding.
 As such, they are responsible for the proper use of the funding and comply with obligations under H2020 specific requirements as described in Horizon 2020 - the Framework Programme for Research and Innovation (2014-2020) [1].
-The obligations that are applicable to the recipients include:
+The obligations that are applicable to the recipients include?

-5.1 Participation to the IoT-NGIN project
+8.1 Participation to the IoT-NGIN project

-The newly selected applicants will become full beneficiaries of the IoT-NGIN project.
-They will sign the IoT-NGIN Consortium Agreement and the IoT-NGIN Grant Agreement Amendment and get all benefits and responsibilities of current IoT-NGIN consortium members.
+The newly selected applicants will sign the relevant IoT-NGIN Consortium Agreement Annex to get access to the IoT-NGIN activities and the IoT-NGIN Sub-project contract and get all benefits and responsibilities of current IoT-NGIN consortium members.
 A non-exhaustive list of benefits and responsibilities include: